topherzee/column-layout-component/README.md

-# Column Layout - Component templates for Magnolia CMS #
+# Column Layout - Component template for Magnolia CMS #

 Divide a section of your page into columns.
 Each column has an area which accepts additional components.
 The columns are responsive, meaning that they will stack vertically on narrow screens.